 10:50 Hungry yet?
 Member-owner Mike England, Chef of TJ's Highlands, makes a delicious, Fall inspired brunch dish.

 11:10 Member-owner Bill Thimke, owner of Black Pearl Coffee Roasters, speaks about the history and process of coffee production and roasting.

 11:30 Moooooove over!
-Board Member Melissa Weyland gives us a tour of her family's organic dairy farm and educates us on organic dairy production in Wisconsin.
+Board Member Melissa Weyland gives us a glimpse into the life of the cows on their pasture.

 12:20 Brio Building Update.
 Member-owner and Operations Partner Joy Hanneman gives us a history and update on the Brio Building, where our Oshkosh Food Co-op will be located.